 Source code navigation

-You can quickly navigate through code in the editor using different actions and popups.
-For the detailed information on navigating between the editor and tool windows, check the editor basics.
+You can quickly navigate through your code in the editor using different actions and popups.

-To quickly move to the top of the editor, press CtrlPg Up.
-Alternatively, press CtrlPg Dn to move the caret to the bottom of your editor.
+To quickly move to the top of the editor, press Ctrl+Page Up.
+To move the caret to the bottom of your editor, press Ctrl+Page Down.

 To find the current caret location in the editor, press Ctrl+M. This action might be helpful if you do not want to scroll through a large file.

-However, you can press 0↑ and 0↓ arrow keys to achieve the same result.
+Alternatively, you can press Up and Down arrow keys to achieve the same result.

-To see on what element the caret is currently positioned, press Alt0Q.
+To see on what element the caret is currently positioned, press Alt+Q.

 You can use different actions to move the caret through code.
 You can also configure where the caret should stop when moved by words and on line breaks.